samsquire/ideas4/README.md

 When computers communicate, usually the system as a whole benefits but not necessarily both sides of the exchange.
 We can change that.
 We often communicate to pass control flow along the network.
 In other words, one server receives a request and then passes many requests to other servers for each to do processing.
 The communication triggers the tip of execution or control flow.

 Imagine an eventually consistent organisation whereby every process is in parallel to every other process.
 Rather than updating a STATUS field and having a rigid structure or sequence of events for a case item, we could have a STATUS field that is dependent on the state of every other thing at that moment in time.
+(See [ideas4 # 236.
+Parallel database](https://github.com/samsquire/ideas4/blob/main/README.md#236-parallel-database) for more on this idea.)

 This field can be cached of course.